SGrinstead/Launch-Mod2-AnimalTracker/README.md

 ```

 5. What is a merge conflict, and when might you encounter one?
+    A merge conflict happens when you try to merge branches with changes on the same line.
+This could happen when two people are working on branches that both make changes in one file and they try to merge both.

 1. You and a partner are working on a project together.
 Your partner is working on aa-branch; you are working on bb-branch.
 In as much detail as possible, describe how you both would get your work combined onto the main branch.
+    We would each commit and push the branch, then each submit a pull request to merge the branch back into the main branch.
+We would review eachothers pull requests and approve any changes, then
+    merge the branches into main, resolving any merge cconflicts along the way.

 1. Why is it good practice to have someone else approve and/or merge your PR?
+    You want to let other people review your changes so everyone can be on the same page about any changes that you have made.
+They can also suggest changes to make before you merge.

 **Before moving on to the next section, commit your work and push your main branch!**